jorisvandenbossche/course-python-data/notebooks/case2_observations_analysis.md

 **EXERCISE**

 - Read in the `survey_data_completed.csv` file and save the resulting `DataFrame` as variable `survey_data_processed` (if you did not complete the previous notebook, a version of the csv file is available in the `data` folder).
-- Interpret the 'eventDate' column directly as python `datetime` object and make sure the 'occurrenceID' column is used as the index of the resulting DataFrame (both can be done at once when reading the csv file using parameters of the `read_csv` function)
+- Interpret the 'eventDate' column directly as python `datetime` objects and make sure the 'occurrenceID' column is used as the index of the resulting DataFrame (both can be done at once when reading the csv file using parameters of the `read_csv` function)
 - Inspect the first five rows of the DataFrame and the data types of each of the data columns.
 Verify that the 'eventDate' indeed has a datetime data type.

 <details><summary>Hints</summary>